 Since reading Naomi Klein’s This Changes Everything: Capitalism vs The Climate, I have been captured by the gravity of the issue of the Climate Crisis.
 Just as with the beginnings of the Occupy Wall Street movement (and for some time before that, about when the “Arab Spring” happenings were being broadcast around the world and on the Internet), I was struck with the somewhat embarrassing realization that the fate of the earth itself was at stake (at the very least, as an inhabitable place for the human race), and that the Church in America (and elsewhere) was not offering up much for us to truly enter in to the gravity of this moment.
-As it did with the Occupy movement, there were scant few visible conversations in new and traditional church media re: income inequality, the issue which had been thrust onto the national stage by the movement and the media coverage of it.
+As it did with the Occupy movement, there were scant few visible conversations in new and traditional church media re: the climate crisis, just as there had been equally scant conversations re: income inequality, the issue which had been thrust onto the national stage by the movement and the media coverage of it.

 The Climate crisis has been building for years, but it has really come to roost in American politics since global warming hit the big top of the national spotlight in 1989 when James Hansen of NASA published a widely circulated and reported paper on the topic, and what it could mean.
 Since then, we’ve seen predictions and forecasts come true years or decades early, as some of these warnings about trends and their consequences have already started manifesting themselves.
 I had read Gore’s “Earth in the Balance: Ecology and The Human Spirit” (1992) and seen his presentation, “An Inconvenient Truth”, in movie form.
 I have always considered myself, especially since those days, an “environmentalist” (although not much of an activist).
 That was largely due to the fact that the science and the dire consequences of ignoring what that science has been telling us, had not sunk in.
 It hadn’t HIT ME.
 That changed with Naomi’s book.